madox2/vim-ai/README.md

 ```

-To include files in the chat a special `include` role is used:
+To include files in the chat a special `include` section is used:

 ```
 >>> user